 - Brings sharper awareness of the dilemmas of humanitarian action, hidden agendas and the politics of aid

 A majority of the students who replied to the questionnaire appreciated in particular:

 - The multidisciplinary teaching combined with the variety of disciplines and professional experience brought by the students;

 - The teaching methods, especially interactive and varied approaches which stimulate thought and debate;

 - The quality of the courses, the wealth of their content and the multicultural environment.

-Meet our alumni and read/listen to their testimonials in our dedicated testimonials section.
+Meet more alumni and read/listen to what they have to say in our dedicated testimonials section.